curityio/mcp-authorization-secured-api/clients/typescript-sdk-client/README.md

 ## Usage

-Execute the following script to clone the code for the TypeScripy SDK and run its example OAuth client.\
+Execute the following script to clone the code for the TypeScript SDK and run its example OAuth client.\
 The client triggers the OAuth flow from this repository's main [README](../../README.md).

 ```bash